iambumblehead/guix-xps13-9343/README.md

 mkdir -p /mnt/home
 ```

 Begin installation, pulling non-free channels.
 Unfortunately, it is not un-common for pull to fail with "cannot build derivation" errors.
-Wait a few days for bugs to be reported and fixed upstream.
+Open an issue at the upstream affected channel or wait a few days with fingers crossed and try again.
 ```console
 herd start cow-store /mnt
 git clone https://github.com/iambumblehead/guix-xps13-9343